swape/js-book/src/pages/chapter2/1_functionParameters.md

 And on line 7 we have both parameters.

-If we don't give it a default value it returns `"undefined"` as value for that parameter.
+If we don't give it a default value it returns `undefined` as value for that parameter.

 If you get confused on the arrow function, here is the same function in other forms.